pavlovskakristina/pavlovskakristina/README.md

 - print("Hello world!")
--  👋 Hi, I’m Kristina and I'm 20.
+-  👋 Hi, I’m Kristina and I'm 22.
-- 👀 I’m interested in coding, learning new things and self growth
+- 👀 I’m interested in coding and learning about AI.
 - 🌱 I’m currently learning excel and python.
-- 💞️ I’m looking to collaborate on ... (maybe in the future)
+- 📫 You can reach me on instagram as kristina__pavlovska

-- 📫 You can reach me on instagram as kristina__pavlovska REGARDS
+REGARDS